vcokltfre/tutorial-v2/docs/tutorial/beginner/03-hello.md

 === "Disnake"

-    To start off with slash commands in Disnake we'll need to import the `commands.Bot` class, and also the `ApplicationCommandInteraction` class for later use when defining the command:
+    To start off with slash commands in Disnake we'll need to import the `commands.Bot` class, and also the `CommandInteraction` class for later use when defining the command:

     ```py
-    from disnake import ApplicationCommandInteraction
+    from disnake import CommandInteraction
     from disnake.ext.commands import Bot

     bot = Bot()